-As a student entering Osgoode in fall 2018, you can take advantage of our Early Bursary Notification Program, which allows Osgoode, at the time of acceptance, to conservatively estimate if you qualify for a bursary.
-To access this program, you must complete the Online Financial Statement when you apply to law school.
+As a student entering Osgoode in fall 2020, you can take advantage of our Early Bursary Notification Program.
+This program allows us to tell you in advance whether, based on your current financial situation, you would qualify for a bursary in the fall.
+To access this program, you must complete the online Financial Statement at the time you apply.

 If you do not receive an early bursary notification, you are still strongly encouraged to apply to Osgoode’s bursary program in September as your financial circumstances may change when you begin the JD program.